 1. Bylaw 2017-362017 Land Use Bylaw Update passed first reading on Nov.
 21, 2017.

-3. The bylaw may receive second and third reading in January of 2018.
+3. The bylaw may receive second and third reading on March 6, 2018 (date to be confirmed).

 You can view a copy of the proposed bylaw below: